Seany Foundation to host first bereavement camp

 CEO Mitchell Robins, whose son Sean is the namesake for the foundation, started the nonprofit in 2006 with his wife Amy Robins after Sean died of Ewing Sarcoma, a bone cancer.

 While going through various rounds of treatments and remissions between ages 16 and 22 before ultimately passing in November 2006, Sean missed out on some quality of life, his father said.
-However, the teen was able to act as Daddy Warbucks in the school’s production of “Annie” in his senior year, was the homecoming king, got accepted into Northwestern University and helped his baseball team win the championship game.
+However, in his senior year of high school at Francis Parker, Sean was able to act as Daddy Warbucks in his school’s production of “Annie,” was the homecoming king, got accepted into Northwestern University and helped his baseball team win the championship game.

 Both Sean and his sister wished they had camps like these to go to, Mitchell said.